Make-School-Courses/FEW-1.1-Web-Foundations/07 - JavaScript Functions and Variables/README.md

 ## Initial Exercise

+- Quick introduction to scripting the browser
+  - Where does JavaScript live?
+- Common pitfalls and debugging
+  - The order scripts are loaded
+  - Using the console

+## Overview

+- Working with HTML Elements and JavaScript
+- Functions and variables with JavaScript
+- Using id names with JS
+  - document.getElementById()
+- Variables
+  - const, let, and var
+- Functions

+## In Class Activity I

+- I do, We do, You do: Example 1: Tip Calculator
 -

-## Overview/TT I

-- HTML is the structure that underlies the web.
-  - The web is built on a highly sophisticated separation of concerns
-  - Every web page is built from HTML
-- Name some HTML tags you know?
-  - List on board
-  - Q: When and how do you use these tags?
-- Concept: Semantic HTML
-  - Pick the tag that best describes its content.

-## In Class Activity I

-- I do, We do, You do
 - Reading & Discussion Questions in small groups
 - Draw a picture/diagram
 - Complete Challenges solo or in pair